minaminao/ctf-blockchain/README.md

 | [Capture The Ether: Token whale](src/CaptureTheEther/) | subtraction    |
 | [Ethernaut: 5.
 Token](src/Ethernaut/)                  | subtraction    |

-### Non-executable Ether transfers to contracts
+### Ether transfer failures for non-payable contracts
 - Do not create a contract on the assumption that normal Ether transfer (`.send()` or `.transfer()`) can always be executed.
 - If a destination is a contract and there is no receive Ether function or payable fallback function, Ether cannot be transferred.
-- However, instead of the normal transfer functions, the `selfdestruct` described below can be used to force such a contract to transfer Ether.
+- However, instead of the normal transfer functions, the `selfdestruct` described in the next section can be used to force such a contract to transfer Ether.

 | Challenge                                                                  | Note, Keywords |
 | -------------------------------------------------------------------------- | -------------- |
 | [Ethernaut: 9.
 King](src/Ethernaut/)                                       |                |
 | [Project SEKAI CTF 2022: Random Song](src/ProjectSekaiCTF2022/RandomSong/) | Chainlink VRF  |

-### Forced Ether transfers to contracts via `selfdestruct`
+### Forced Ether transfers to non-payable contracts via `selfdestruct`
 - If a contract does not have a receive Ether function and a payable fallback function, it is not guaranteed that Ether will not be received.
 - When a contract executes `selfdestruct`, it can transfer its Ether to another contract or EOA, and this `selfdestruct` transfer can be forced even if the destination contract does not have the receive Ether function and the payable fallback function.
 - If the application is built on the assumption that the Ether is `0`, it could be a bug.